ad-kmt/system-design/building-blocks/cache/Cache.md

 # Introduction to Caching and Caching Strategies

 ## What is Caching?
-Caching is the process of storing frequently accessed data in a temporary storage called a cache to improve the speed of data access.
+Caching is the process of storing frequently accessed data in a temporary high speed storage called a cache to improve the speed of data access.

 ## What is a Cache?
 A cache is a **high-speed storage** that stores a small proportion of critical data so that requests for that data can be served faster.